jogi-k/lightning-talk-repaircafe/slides.md

     * showing them the queue-length
     * "forcing" them to stop latest after 30-40 mins
 * Web-based, [open-source](https://github.com/jogi-k/repaircafe) (Python, Flask, Bootstrap...)
-* A lot of improvement-ideas ...
+* A lot of improvement-ideas (as soon as I have time) ...

 ---